mproffitt/importmanager/README.md

 ### Other configuration options

-- `delayInSeconds` One of the drawvbacks to `inotify` is its not possible to know when a file operation is completed.
+- `delayInSeconds` One of the drawbacks to `inotify` is its not possible to know when a file operation is completed.
 This setting controls how long to wait after the last received event before triggering the handler.